chortlesource/i8080/README.md

 ## i8080 Emulator in C++

-### COMPLETED

-x Implement Open
-x Implement Run
-x Implement Reset
-x Implement push
-x Implement pop
-x Implement Ops 00 - 0f
-x Implement Ops 10 - 1f
-x Implement Ops 20 - 2f
-x Implement Ops 30 - 3f
-x Implement Ops 40 - 4f
-x Implement Ops 50 - 5f
-x Implement Ops 60 - 6f
-x Implement Ops 70 - 7f
-x Implement Ops 80 - 8f
-x Implement Ops 90 - 9f
-x Implement Ops a0 - af
-x Implement Ops b0 - bf
-x Implement Ops c0 - cf
-x Implement Ops d0 - df
-x Implement Ops e0 - ef
-x Implement Ops f0 - ff
-x Write Debug Class
-x Write Debug Table
-x Implement Debugger

-### TODO:
-x Find / Write tests
-x Test / Debug CPU
-x TEST JUMP INSTRUCTIONS AND FLAGS x TEST ACCUMULATOR IMMEDIATE INSTRUCTIONS x TEST CALLS AND RETURNS
+A Simple C++ implementation of the classic intel 8080 cpu.
+At this point completed but pending further testing with the cpudiag test from Microcosm Associates available [here](http://www.emulator101.com/files/cpudiag.asm) and compiled using this [javascript assembler](http://sensi.org/~svo/i8080/).

+### Usage
+Assuming your in the i8080 folder you should just

+* mkdir build/ && cd build
+* Compile a copy of the cpudiag.asm and dump in this folder
+* cmake ..
+* make
+* ./i8080

+It will then produce a debug.log file which shows the output of the cpu.

+### Completed tasks

+* Implement cpu Class
+* Implement Ops 00 - 0f
+* Implement Ops 10 - 1f
+* Implement Ops 20 - 2f
+* Implement Ops 30 - 3f
+* Implement Ops 40 - 4f
+* Implement Ops 50 - 5f
+* Implement Ops 60 - 6f
+* Implement Ops 70 - 7f
+* Implement Ops 80 - 8f
+* Implement Ops 90 - 9f
+* Implement Ops a0 - af
+* Implement Ops b0 - bf
+* Implement Ops c0 - cf
+* Implement Ops d0 - df
+* Implement Ops e0 - ef
+* Implement Ops f0 - ff
+* Implement Debug Class

+### Test's Completed
+* TEST JUMP INSTRUCTIONS AND FLAGS
+* TEST ACCUMULATOR IMMEDIATE INSTRUCTIONS
+* TEST CALLS AND RETURNS

+### Pending Tests
 * TEST "MOV","INR",AND "DCR" INSTRUCTIONS
 * TEST ARITHMETIC AND LOGIC INSTRUCTIONS

-### FUTURE
+### Known Bugs
-* Revise memory class
-* Remove bloat
-* Simplify Test Implementation
+* The cpudiag test fails at STAXB.
+(I'm working on it!)